Claim company failed to demonstrate need

 Clair noted the proposed Vineyard Road project involved not only the tower but a 4,000-square-foot base for equipment storage and other purposes.
 “No rural homeowner would find that industrial view pleasing or acceptable,” she said, calling a tower “an abomination” in such a setting.

 Dee said appraisals showed that a home near the tower could lose 30 percent of its value.
 Cestone recalled a conversation with a homeowner elsewhere in town who said the visibility of a cell tower forced him to steeply reduce his home’s sale price.
 “I don’t want to see that happening to others in Philipstown,” Cestone said.

 Robert Gaudioso, the lawyer who represents Homeland Towers, declined to comment after the votes.

 Although Dee and Gaudioso had sometimes clashed during the ZBA review, Dee praised Homeland Towers’ cooperation in seeking a compromise with Fadden.
 They “are actually under a pretty big restriction because a lot of the property Fadden naturally wants to develop and put homes on,” severely limiting options for a tower, Dee said.

 Fadden’s 11,127-square foot home off Vineyard Road is on the market for $8.8 million, down from its 2012 listing price of $15 million.
 Real estate promotions tout its 270-degree views of the Hudson River, Manhattan skyline and West Point.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.